-A really intriguing whisky from Glenrothes; this dram has been finished in casks that once held peated Scotch from Islay.
+A really intriguing whisky, the Glenrothes Peated Cask has been finished in casks that once held peated Scotch from Islay.

 Glenrothes has been around since 1879 by James Stuart, who also owned The Macallan distillery.

 The whisky went on to become very popular and was used in the Cutty Sark blend in the early 1900s.
 Today it is owned by The Edrington Group, who also own The Macallan, the Famous Grouse and Highland Park.

 The Glenrothes brand recently had a revamp, bringing them a bit further into the modern century.
 They got rid of their vintages and replaced them with age statemented expressions.

 Their new bottles are also quite interesting, with a squat shape, as opposed to the typical tall Whisky bottles you see.

 The Glenrothes Peated Cask Reserve Single Malt Scotch Whisky

 This is a really rather brilliant malt from Glenrothes.
 It combines their signature Speyside flavour profile with a little hint of peat smoke from Islay.